LucasDelfino92/morrowindsharp/addon.md

 - Right click on the save you just updated, and click on **Repair All**.
 Wrye Mash will repair your save file.
 - You will get a message window with two possible outcomes: your save has been repaired by Wrye Mash, or Wrye Mash will tell you no problems where found.
 Close the window.

-You do not need to repeat this process for each of your outdated saves, but just the ones you are planning to load.
+You do not need to repeat this process for each of your outdated saves, just the ones you are planning to load.

 ### Re-running Distant Land